harrisaoz/ProcessAttachments/README.md

 * Edit *project*.dll.config - on the target host - to configure the required
 parameters
-* Ensure that the project*.dll.config fileis in the same folder as the *project*.exe file.
+* Ensure that the project*.dll.config file is in the same folder as the *project*.exe file.